aliyun/terraform-provider-alicloud/website/docs/r/common_bandwidth_package_attachment.html.markdown

 * `bandwidth_package_id` - (Required, ForceNew) The bandwidth_package_id of the common bandwidth package attachment, the field can't be changed.
 * `instance_id` - (Required, ForceNew) The instance_id of the common bandwidth package attachment, the field can't be changed.
+* `bandwidth_package_bandwidth` - (Optional, Computed, Available in v1.194.0+) The maximum bandwidth for the EIP.
+This value cannot be larger than the maximum bandwidth of the EIP bandwidth plan.
+Unit: Mbit/s.

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The ID of the common bandwidth package attachment id and formates as `<bandwidth_package_id>:<instance_id>`.

+#### Timeouts

+-> **NOTE:** Available in 1.194.0+.

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions:

+* `create` - (Defaults to 5 mins) Used when create the Common Bandwidth Package Attachment.
+* `update` - (Defaults to 5 mins) Used when update the Common Bandwidth Package Attachment.
+* `delete` - (Defaults to 5 mins) Used when delete the Common Bandwidth Package Attachment.

 ## Import